Westworld episode 3: We see more Dolores, Caleb and learn who Charlotte Hale is

-On Sunday, HBO aired Westworld's third episode in season 3 which gives us a closer look at Charlotte Hale (Tessa Thompson) and Caleb Nichols (Aaron Paul).
-The link to both is, no surprise here, Dolores (Evan Rachel Wood) which brings us to one of the most intriguing unanswered questions from the season 2 finale: Who is in Charlotte Hale's host body?
+On Sunday, HBO aired Westworld's third episode in season 3, giving us a closer look at Charlotte Hale (Tessa Thompson) and Caleb Nichols (Aaron Paul).
+The link to both is, no surprise here, Dolores (Evan Rachel Wood), which brings us to one of the most intriguing unanswered questions from the season 2 finale: Who is in Charlotte Hale's host body?

 In episode 2, viewers got to go back to what remained of the Westworld park where we were treated to an epic Easter egg combo that referenced both Game Of Thrones and Jurassic Park.
 But episode 3 brings us back into the "real" world of 2058 where Dolores is methodically executing her plan and Serac is trying to stop her.